Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Experiment Setup

-We present more details of the Yolo and VAE models trained in the AUV case study respectively in Table \ref{tab_yolov3_performance} and \ref{tab_VAE_performance}, while in Figure \ref{fig_vae_examples} four images reconstructed from the VAE model are shown as examples.
+We present more details of the YOLOv3 and VAE models trained in the AUV and UGV case studies, respectively in Table \ref{tab_yolov3_performance} and \ref{tab_VAE_performance}, while in Fig. \ref{fig_vae_examples} eight images reconstructed based on the VAE models are shown as examples.
+For more detailed \gls{ML} models, datasets and experimental results, please refer to our public repository \url{https://github.com/Solitude-SAMR}.